xjlin0/attendees32/README.md

   - [ ] new AttendingMeet datagrid filtered by meets and date ranges
   - [ ] auto-generation of AttendingMeet by django-schedule with certain Past
 - [ ] Attendance list (server side processing with auto-generation)
-  - [ ] new attendance datagrid filtered by meets and date ranges
+  - [ ] new attendance datagrid filtered by meets and date ranges, since current datagrid_assembly_all_attendances cannot show correct attendings with real data (returning attendings only limit to 20 and not matching to filtered attendance's attending)
   - [ ] auto-generation attendance by attending meet and recent attendance status
   - [ ] member list (attendance level with editing category)
 - [ ] Create roaster page (no real-time update for multiple coworkers in v1)